yann-yvan/CodeHttp/README.md

 //a complete sample will be display below
 ```
 ### New features for speed controller
-Now we  this controller you yan execute request in a very simple way
+Now with  this controller you can execute request in a very simple way
 ```java
  SpeedController.run(
                         PrepareRequest.Method.POST,